hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/01_alignment.md

 ## Set-up

-Before we start with variant calling, we need to set-up our directory structure.
+Before we start with variant calling, we need to set-up our directory structure, and make sure the tools are readily available.

 Login to Orchestra and start an interactive session with four cores: